 The above command will install Python 3.7.6, which is the default version of Python available in the version of that installer.
 You can download and install a different version of Python by using another version of the Miniconda installer, or by creating a new Python environment with a different version of Python.

 Verify that Python is installed by running the following command:

 (Optional) Install additional Python packages

 You can install additional Python packages into the your Python environment by running a command such as:

 $ sudo /opt/python/3.7.6/bin/pip install altair beautifulsoup4 cloudpickle \ cython dask gensim keras matplotlib nltk numpy pandas pillow pyarrow \ requests scipy scikit-image scikit-learn scrapy seaborn spacy sqlalchemy \ statsmodels tensorflow xgboost

 You can configure Python on the system

-PATH so that users will be able to use
+PATH so that users can use

-pip within a terminal to install packages to their home directory, similar to
+within a terminal to install packages to their home directory, similar to

 how R works with